 - Giving first aid so that patients remain responsive

-- Make subsequent treatment by physicians easier by giving their observations and assessment on arrival
+- Make subsequent treatment by physicians easier by sharing their observations and assessments on arrival

 - Help move patients from one hospital to another